sammyloto/chat-example/README.md

 # chat-example
-Using socket.io to set up a simple project using web-sockets.
+Using socket.io to set up a simple Node project using web-sockets.